ajay-pratap-singh-518/Capsule-Vision-2024-challenge/README.md

 **Folder Structure**

 Train/ :
-Contains the script train.py for training the model.
+Contains the script train.py for training and validating the model.

 Test/ :
 Contains the script test.py for testing and evaluating the model's performance on unseen data.

 Validation/ :
-Contains the script valid.py for validating the model during the training process.
+Contains the script valid.py for getting the evaluation matrics on validation data.

 **Setup Instructions**